-Under the direction of a qualified faculty member or mentor, students in the International Politics and Policy track can explore a specific global issue (e.g., globalization and global governance, human trafficking, economic development, family deterioration, resource scarcity, free trade, ethnic violence, genocide, environmental degradation, etc.) through researching primary and secondary sources.
+Students in the International Politics and Policy track can explore a specific global issue (e.g., globalization and global governance, religious conflict, human trafficking, economic development, family deterioration, resource scarcity, free trade, ethnic violence, genocide, environmental degradation, etc.) through researching primary and secondary sources.
 Students are then required to draft a policy report articulating a strategy for US involvement that would ultimately be forwarded to relevant government officials.

-Several campus programs supplement the IPP major classroom experience.
-Patrick Henry College’s apprenticeship method requires IPP students to obtain real-world experience in an internationally-related internship.
-IPP students and graduates have worked at high-level internship positions in the White House, the US Department of State, the Department of Defense, Heritage Foundation, Sysco, The Atlantic Council, and the Project for National Security Reform, as well as embassies and other venues abroad.
-Students may also write for the student peer-reviewed IPP Journal, which affords them further opportunity to hone their analytical skills and knowledge of international politics.
+Students also obtain real-world experience in internationally-related internships.
+IPP students and graduates have worked at high-level internship positions in the White House, the US Department of State, the Department of Defense, Heritage Foundation, Sysco, The Atlantic Council, and the Project for National Security Reform, as well as at embassies and other venues abroad.